 A Decision Workshop in progress: Participants take the roles of the parties involved in the political interaction enabling strategies to be tested and refined.

-Please note: as I am now working at the Defence Science and Technology Laboritories (Dstl), Decision workshops is no longer trading as a company.
+Please note: as I am now working at the Defence Science and Technology Laboritories (Dstl), Decision workshops is not trading as a company.
 But I am still working on and happy to discuss Dilemma Analysis.